Frequently Asked Questions (FAQs)

 - Housing/Transportation: Students are responsible for identifying their own housing.
 The CWS provides housing for a few selected Global Engagement Internship and Advanced Projects and deducts $1,000 from the initial installment of the student's stipend amount to subsidize the cost.
 Please contact us if you are unsure whether housing is provided with an internship.

 - Use of Funds: CWS funding may not be used to pay for program fees associated with an internship or service program and/or any fees associated with an internship placement agency.
 Students are responsible for any travel-related fees such as passports, travel visas, and immunizations - this may come from their GE award or will be an out-of-pocket expense for the student.
-The CWS will not provide funding for unpaid internships at for-profit organizations.
+As a matter of policy in accordance with the federal Fair Labor Standards Act (FLSA), the CWS will not provide funding for unpaid internships at for-profit organizations.

 Have a question not answered here?
 Please e-mail us at firstname.lastname@example.org.